 Generally, from the longest to the smallest, there are distinctively 206 bones in the human adult body serving invaluable purposes.
 They are formed with connective tissues, calcium, and other important bone cells (osteoblasts, osteoclasts, osteocytes, and bone lining cells).

 How Can You Keep the Human Bone Healthy?

+Now you know the answer to the question, “how many bones are in the human body?”, it’s time to take a look at how to keep them healthy.
 In general, the human body needs the utmost care, exercise, and the right nutrition for sustenance and development.
 Interestingly, even the professional nutritionists and doctors, whose jobs are to give valuable tips concerning healthy living, suggest that humans include the right proportion of calcium in their diets because it is a vital nutrient for bone formation.
 Since the bones require sufficient calcium for optimal formation, it is wise to follow the daily recommended dietary allowance (RDA) of 1.1 tons for adults between 19 to 50 and men aged 51 to 70.

 Moreover, one should adequately take vitamin D foods (fatty fish, like tuna, mackerel, and salmon), some dairy products, orange juice, soy milk, cereals, beef liver, cheese, and egg yolks judiciously.
 Sadly, if not taken care of, the bones may suffer any of these:

 - Osteoporosis – a health condition that weakens bones, making them fragile and more likely to break.

 - Acromegaly – controlled by the pituitary gland, acromegaly is a hormonal disorder that produces too much growth hormone in adulthood and consequently increases the size of the bone.

 - Rickets – a bone development issue mostly experienced in childhood.
 It sadly comes with excruciating pain and slow development.